saurabhs051/transcript-pro-extension/PRIVACY.md

 - **activeTab**: To access the current YouTube video page
 - **tabs**: To detect when you navigate to a new video
 - **scripting**: To extract transcript data from YouTube's page
-- **storage**: To save your formatting preferences (timestamps on/off, etc.)
 - **host_permissions (youtube.com)**: To access YouTube pages only

 These permissions are used solely to provide the transcript download functionality.
 No data is collected or transmitted.

 ## User Preferences

-The only data stored locally is your formatting preferences:
-- Include timestamps (on/off)
-- Clean formatting (on/off)
-- Remove filler words (on/off)
-- Smart paragraphs (on/off)
-- Speaker detection (on/off)

-These preferences are stored in your browser's local storage and never leave your device.
+Your formatting preferences (timestamps on/off, clean formatting, etc.) are only stored in memory during your current session.
+When you close the extension popup, preferences reset to defaults.
+No persistent data is stored.

 ## Third-Party Services